lorenzopicoli/Sark/README.md

 ##How does it works?

 If you follow along the usage instructions you'll notice that Sark is a Node.js server that is suppose to run on a Mac machine and be accecible through the internet.
 The server will execute commands and use Socket.io to communicate with the client.

-#WARNING: Even though Sark is usable it's under heavy development, you can help by reporting any issue (see FAQ).

 ## What does Sark needs to run?